5 Lessons I’ve Learnt From Facing My Fears And Practising My Social Skills

 Take it from someone who has struggled with this their entire life.

-I’m also quite familiar with how poor social skills lead to missed opportunities and limit one’s quality of life.
+I’m also familiar with how poor social skills lead to missed opportunities and limit one’s quality of life.

-It is for this reason I resolved to take steps to improve my social skills this year.
+This was why I resolved to take steps to improve my social skills this year.
 Despite some failed attempts in the past, I was motivated to stay the course and learn what works and what doesn’t in regards to social skills.

 The Importance Of Seeking More Experiences